-No development shall be permitted on the adjacent lands of an at-capacity lake trout lake (i.e., lake which has its biological reached capacity) without criteria meeting the established the Province's in Lakeshore Capacity Assessment The Municipality will Handbook. require a lake capacity study to be undertaken prior to approving development on lakes where water quality data indicates that the biological capacity has or may be reached.
+No development shall be permitted on the adjacent lands of an atcapacity lake trout lake (i.e., lake which has reached its biological capacity) without meeting the established criteria in the Province's Lakeshore Capacity Assessment Handbook.
+The Municipality will require a lake capacity study to be undertaken prior to approving development on lakes where water quality data indicates that the biological capacity has or may be reached.
 The municipality will consult with the Ministry of the Environment, Conservation and Parks in identifying lakes of concern.
 At capacity lakes may include lake trout lakes or other inland lakes which do not support lake trout.